-Every time I run the Windows Update my computer has problems
+Every time I run the Windows Update, my computer has problems

-Below are recommendations for helping preventing problems.
+Below are recommendations for helping to prevent problems.

-- Temporarily disable any virus protection programs.
+- Temporarily disable any virus and spyware protection programs.

 - Disable any disk software utilities or performance tools running on the computer.

 - Let the updates run without using the computer.
 Step away from the computer while updates are being installed.